SamG101-Developer/SPP-Primer-2/Writerside/topics/12-2-Concurrency.md

 <secondary-label ref="feature-frozen"/>

 All objects being sent into coroutines must be owned objects, because the coroutine could suspend, the caller consume the owned object, then the coroutine resume and attempt to use the borrow.
-For the same reason, all variables passed to the coroutine functions as function arguments must be owned objects.
-It is checked that all parameters use the move convention, when the coroutine prototype is defined.
+See the section on [pinning](11-5-Pinning.md) for more information on how S++ handles this issue.

 ### Coroutine Chaining